- Travel and Places»

 If you don’t want to cook you could go to a “take away” or get them to deliver to you at home.

-People of London – The people in London are generally friendly and helpful but like any other city you should still be cautious.
+People of London – The people in London are generally friendly and helpful but like any other city you should still be cautious and vigilant.

 Entertainment – London is a place where lots of Tourists visit.
 Open the link below to see a list of places you can visit in your spare time.
 Some places are free.
 Buckingham Palace is also open for visiting – so you might want to pop in and say hello to the Queen at some point.